semantic-logic-tools/kotlin-web-component/README.md

 Allows to write custom web components using Kotlin.

-To define your web component, create a class, either inheriting `logic.tools.web.components.WebComponent` or `logic.tools.web.components.BaseWebComponent` which has empty implementations for `connectedCallback`, `disconnectedCallback`, `adoptedCallback`, `attributeChangedCallback`.
+To define your web component, create a class, either inheriting `io.github.semantic-logic-tools.web.components.WebComponent` or `io.github.semantic-logic-tools.web.components.BaseWebComponent` which has empty implementations for `connectedCallback`, `disconnectedCallback`, `adoptedCallback`, `attributeChangedCallback`.